 Bernd Debusmann is a former columnist for Reuters who has worked as a correspondent, bureau chief and editor in Europe, Latin America, the Middle East, Africa and United States.
 He has reported from more than 100 countries (and lived in nine).
 He was shot twice in the course of his work – once covering a night battle in the center of Beirut and once in an assassination attempt prompted by his reporting on Syria.

 Gene Gibbons covered U.S. Presidents Nixon, Ford, Carter, Reagan, George H.W.
 Bush and Clinton during a 40-year career with Reuters and UPI.
 He was past president of the Radio-Television Correspondents Association and served as a Presidential Debate panelist in 1992 and as a Joan M. Shorenstein Fellow at Harvard’s Kennedy School of Government in 2010.
 An ex-U.S. Army officer, he once served as press aide to U.S. Vice President Hubert Humphrey.
-A volunteer coach for the U.S. Naval Academy’s sailing team, he is a veteran of long distance ocean races and has written articles for SAIL, Sailing World, Chesapeake Bay Magazine and other publications.

-Nelson Graves is an experienced educator and administrator who has taught and worked as a journalist on three continents.
+Nelson Graves is an experienced educator and administrator who has taught and worked on three continents.
 He was a correspondent, bureau chief and regional managing editor at Reuters, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations in Europe, and has worked with schools around the world.

 Stuart Grudgings reported from dozens of countries in a 19-year career with Reuters, including assignments in Japan, the Philippines, Brazil, Malaysia and the United States.
-In Brazil, he covered the country’s economic and diplomatic rise under President Lula, drug wars in Rio de Janeiro and environmental threats to the Amazon forest.
-As Malaysia bureau chief, he contributed to an award-winning series of stories on the plight of Myanmar’s Rohingya Muslims.
-Most recently, he was a senior editor in Washington.
+In Brazil, he covered the country's economic and diplomatic rise under President Lula, drug wars in Rio de Janeiro and environmental threats to the Amazon forest.
+As Malaysia bureau chief, he contributed to an award-winning series of stories on the plight of Myanmar's Rohingya Muslims.

 Girish Gupta has covered Mexico’s drug wars, investigated links and antagonism between Colombia’s paramilitaries and giant coal and gold mining multinationals and followed the trail of diamond smugglers through the Venezuelan, Brazilian and Guyanese Amazon.
 He has also worked in the Middle East.